- Campus Safety - Clery Act Information

 (BP 3410, AP3410)

 - Sexual and other Assaults on Campus

 (BP 3540, AP 3540)

 Not Anymore is an interactive online program designed for community college students to prevent sexual assault, dating and domestic violence and stalking.
 (Access Code 14672)

 What is Title IX?

 Filing a complaint:

-- Contact Susan Kitagawa, Title IX Coordinator and refer to the MPC Policies and Procedures for forms and process.
+- Contact Dr. Christine Erickson, Interim Title IX Coordinator and refer to the MPC Policies and Procedures for forms and process.